This article explains how to migrate your Lansweeper SQL Server database to a different server or SQL Server instance.

 - Stop your web server service in Windows Services.
 Keep in mind that this will log everyone out of the console.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

 - Back up your database by right-clicking lansweeperdb in SQL Server Management Studio and selecting Tasks\Back Up...
-If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.
-(You will need to perform a search for the Management Studio that's compatible with your particular edition and version of SQL Server.)- Database: lansweeperdb- Backup type: Full- Backup component: Database- Name: make sure this is something other than lansweeperdb, to avoid overwriting your existing database.- In the Options tab, you can tick Verify Backup When Finished to check the integrity of the backup file.
+If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.- Database: lansweeperdb- Backup type: Full- Backup component: Database- Name: make sure this is something other than lansweeperdb, to avoid overwriting your existing database.- In the Options tab, you can tick Verify Backup When Finished to check the integrity of the backup file.

 - Run the Lansweeper installer on your new database server and configure it exactly as shown below.
 This will install a default Lansweeper database in the SQL Server instance specified by you.Don't try to manually create the database.
 Let the installer do this for you.

 - Restore your database backup on your new server by right-clicking the lansweeperdb database in SQL Server Management Studio and selecting Tasks\Restore\Database...
 Make sure you've selected the correct destination (lansweeperdb) and source for the restore operation and that Overwrite the existing database is checked in the Options tab.
 Then hit OK to perform the restore.Make sure the overwrite box is checked.
 Otherwise, the following error may be generated: "The backup set holds a backup of a database other than the existing 'lansweeperdb' database."